 Meal plans are available for on- and off-campus students, enabling you to save money while dining on campus.
-Current meal plan options can be viewed online at masondining.sodexomyway.com.
-In addition to two all-you-care to eat dining halls, Mason Dining has 20+ restaurant locations such as Chick-fil-a, Dunkin', 24-hours Starbucks, and many more.
+Current meal plan options can be viewed online at dining.gmu.edu.
+In addition to three all-you-care-to-eat dining halls, Mason Dining has 20+ restaurant locations such as Chick-fil-A, Dunkin', Starbucks, and many more.